Pos13/comfyui-cyclist/README.md

 [ComfyUI](https://github.com/comfyanonymous/ComfyUI) already has an option to infinitely repeat a workflow.
 This extension adds an ability to reuse generated results to cycle over them again and again.
 With this tool, you can automate whatever iterative loop action you have in mind: building grids, animating frame-by-frame, changing conditions every step, etc.

+> [!WARNING]
+> This repository is archived, because I am not going to support it.
+The extension probably still works on your version of ComfyUI, at least partially.

 ## General Usage

 1. Put a loading node where you want to provide a result from previous run.